-Perform this procedure on both the primary (master) FortiVoice unit and secondary (slave) FortiVoice unit.
+Perform this procedure on both primary and secondary FortiVoice units.

 - 1. Go to System > High Availability > Configuration. - 2.
 In HA configuration, configure the following settings: - a.
 Set Mode of operation.

 If the FortiVoice unit is the primary unit, set the Mode of operation to Master.